Wait

 Overview

-• If food falls on the floor, it means leave it and perhaps back away.
+• If food falls, "Leave it" and back away.

-• Go to your dog bed when people eat at the table (rather than sit under the table and guard it).
+• Go to your bed when people eat at the table.

 Videos